 During his downtime, Josh enjoys reading, cooking, theater performances, and spending time with his partner, Kevin, and their dog Lily.
 With a large love for his family, he also travels back to the Northern Virginia/DC area regularly to visit his parents, young niece, and many siblings.

-Cindy is a Durham native with over 20 year in the field of Early Childhood Education.
+Cindy is a Durham native with over 20 year in the early childhood education field.
 She has worked with children from infancy up to five years old in the preschool setting.
-Cindy joined Our PlayHouse Preschool in 2013 as a substitute.
-In 2016 she accepted a position as a classroom teacher in Sprout House.
+Cindy joined Our PlayHouse Preschool in 2013.

-In her spare time Cindy enjoys reading, decorating, walking, bingo, spending time with her family.
+In her spare time Cindy enjoys reading, decorating, walking, bingo and spending time with her family.

 Liz is a native of Lexington, Kentucky; which is where she attended the University of Kentucky and earned a BA in Psychology.
 Shortly after graduation, she moved to San Francisco where she worked for over a decade as a compliance and operations management professional in the financial services industry.
 In 2011, she and her family relocated to Chapel Hill.
 This cross country move granted Liz the opportunity to change careers and pursue her lifelong dream of working with young children.